 Case Study 1

 Ferrous Protection were recently contacted by the Maintenance Manager at a well known process manufacturing plant in Manchester.
-The quality of product stored in one of his chemical tanks was deteriorating and showing signs of internal corrosion of the tank, and the Maintenance Manager was looking in to disposing of the tank and buying brand new.
+The quality of product stored in one of his chemical tanks was deteriorating and showing signs of internal corrosion of the tank, and the Maintenance Manager was considering disposing of the tank and buying brand new.
 Ferrous Protection worked with him to inspect the condition of the tank and propose a suitable lining system.
 Within 2 weeks, he had a fully capable and chemically-resistant lining system installed in his tank which meant:

 - minimal disruption to production.